• Skip to main content

 That’s it!
 How quick and easy is that?
 This is quickly becoming our favorite spice mix for our Cajun recipes.
 We use the same mix for Cajun Gravy and Chicken.

+• The most important tip is to pound the chicken to an even thickness - about ½ inch.
+This ensures that the meat will cook evenly.
 We like to put ours in a sturdy zip-lock bag and then pound it with a mallet.
-We typically cut the chicken breast into two pieces afterwards.
+We typically cut the chicken breast into two pieces afterward.

 blackened chicken cooking on the grill.

-What to serve with your chicken
+What to Serve with Blackened Chicken

 This is the fun part!
 Since the whole concept of blackened seasoned fish and meat originated with Chef Paul Prudhomme you can bet it would be great with Creole and Cajun dishes.

-But you can definitely think outside that box and use your blackened chicken to make tacos, chicken salad or make it into a sandwich.
+But you can definitely think outside that box and use your blackened chicken to make nachos, tacos, chicken salad or make it into a sandwich.
 You can also add it to your favorite salad with some Cajun Salad Dressing or try it in this Southwestern Salad.
-A restaurant favorite is blackened chicken alfredo, so grab a jar of alfredo sauce (or make your own) and some pasta.

 piece of blackened chicken on plate with salad.

-blackened grilled chicken on white plate.
+blackened chicken on white plate.

-Quick and Easy Grilled Blackened Chicken
+Grilled Blackened Chicken

 Pam